HimanS-sys/skill_captain_java_advanced/day_6/README.md

 - Use locks to synchronize the critical section of code that updates the account balance.
 - Ensure that simultaneous transactions do not result in race conditions or inconsistent balance updates.
 - Your task is to implement the necessary classes and synchronization mechanisms to ensure correct and thread-safe execution of the bank account transactions.

+## Code
+>To check the .java file:
+* go to day_3/WordCountMultithreading/src.
+* click on Main.java file.